What you need to know about irrigation systems

 Smart Irrigation Controllers

-Smart irrigation controllers can save business up to 10-15% on an already efficient irrigation schedule.
+Smart irrigation controllers can save homes and business up to 10-15% on an already efficient irrigation schedule.
 These extra water savings are possible as smart controllers automatically adjust irrigation watering based on local weather conditions.
 Rather than just turning the system on for the dry and off for the wet, smart controllers automatically adjust the amount of water applied to your garden according to weather data it reads from local weather stations.
-They can even delay irrigation events if rain is forecast!
+They can even delay your irrigation programming if rain is forecast!

-What's more, this automated process can save even more money through reduced labour costs involved with seasonally adjusting irrigation.
+This automation also reduces labour time spent manually updating seasonal settings, which is a big win when conditions change fast.
 This is particularly useful in the Top End where we can receive significant rainfall in the shoulder periods, between the Wet and the Dry.

 Make sure your sprinklers are pointed in the right direct and inspect your irrigation lines for faults and issues

-Do you know what your irrigation is doing when you are not at home?
-If your irrigation system is programmed to come on at night or while you're not at home, you may never discover that our sprinklers are watering the concrete or that you have leaks and broken or blocked sprinklers and pipes.
+If your system runs at night or while you’re out, you may never spot sprinklers watering concrete or leaks quietly wasting water.
 It's a good idea to check irrigation zones once a month for any faulty pipes, sprinklers or leaks.

 Check your irrigation controller program